The New Zealand Election Study Team

 Dr. Mona Krewel is a lecturer in Comparative Politics with a specialization in the study of elections, political parties, and public opinion at Victoria University of Wellington, as well as an External Fellow of the Mannheim Center for European Social Research (MZES) at the University of Mannheim.
 She is a member of the board of the German Society for Electoral Research (DGfW) and in this capacity part of the team which conducts the German Longitudinal Election Study (GLES).
 She is also the lead editor of the Journal of Elections, Public Opinion and Parties (JEPOP).
 Dr Krewel’s research focuses on the relation between media and politics and in particular on the role of the media in election campaigns.

-Associate Professor in Comparative Politics — Victoria University of Wellington
+Lecturer in Political Communication — Te Herenga Waka, Victoria University of Wellington

 Researchers